leobauza/browncoat/README.md

 simon has a control panel.

-## river (river.php)
-river prepares the files to take with you to whatever project you are using them in. she outputs:

-- a success message or failure message.
-- a link to the reavers

-river backs ups all files that will be destroyed by the reavers.

 ## reavers (reavers.php)
 reavers destroy all files you no longer need after setting up your project to start working on it.
 Files and directories destroyed include: